rfns/frontier/README.md

 }
 ```

-* __Automatic payload detection (can also be an array):__ Applications requiring to send payload data (normally JSON), can do so with methods whose parameters are typed from %Dynamic instances.
+* __Automatic payload detection (can also be an array):__ Applications requiring to send payload data (normally JSON), can do so with methods whose parameters are typed from %DynamicAbstractObject instances.

 ```
 ClassMethod TestPOSTObjectPayloadSingle(payload As %DynamicObject) As %DynamicObject